COBRA Continuation Coverage

 Your employment is terminated.

-You receive a reduction in appointment causing you to lose benefit eligibility.
+You lose benefit eligibility.

-When you lose eligibility based on your employment status changes, the Benefits Office will be aware of the changes and will automatically mail you an application for COBRA continuation.
-If you do not receive your COBRA information within a reasonable length of time (no longer than 30 days), please call the Benefits Office immediately at (989) 774-3661.
-You have 60 days from the date the notice of continuation rights is mailed to your home to apply for COBRA coverage.
+When an employee or dependent loses coverage, the Benefits Office will mail an application for COBRA continuation.
+If it is not received within a reasonable length of time (no longer than 30 days), please call the Benefits Office at (989) 774-3661.

 Once the Benefits Office receives notice that a qualifying event has occurred, COBRA Continuation coverage will be offered to each qualified beneficiary.
 To elect continuation coverage, you must complete the election form mailed to you and submit it to the Benefits office by the deadline on the form.

 Each qualified beneficiary has a separate right to elect COBRA Continuation coverage.
 For example, your spouse may elect coverage even if you do not.
 COBRA Continuation coverage may be elected for only one, several, or all dependent children who are qualified beneficiaries.
-A parent may elect or reject Continuation coverage for any minor children.
+A parent may elect or reject Continuation coverage for any minor child(ren).
 You and your spouse may elect Continuation coverage for each other but cannot reject coverage for the other person.

-Generally, COBRA continuation coverage for you and/or your Covered Dependents may continue for:
+Generally, COBRA continuation coverage for you and/or your covered dependents may continue for:

 If you participate in a Health Care Flexible Spending Account, COBRA Continuation coverage is only available until the end of the plan year in which the qualifying event occurs and may not be extended beyond that date.